neuronmaker/neuronmaker/README.md

 I will keep things like my OpenPGP public keys and other profile worthy things here as my current main place to store those things.

+If for any reason you reach out to me via email or any other realtively unsecure channel I kindly request you do so using OpenPGP to protect the communication and keep the body of the messages readable only to the intended recipants (us in this case).